ibrahim-sisar/ET6-CDSP-group-09-repo/collaboration/learning_goals.md

 - Build technical confidence by practicing with Python and by learning how to turn messy data into clear stories through visualization and interpretation.

+### 🟦 **Sa'id Ibrahim**

+- Explore how data science techniques can be applied to solve engineering
+  problems through data collection, analysis, and model-based decision-making.

+- Improve the ability to present data-driven findings using clear visualizations, concise summaries, and well-structured reports for diverse audiences.

+- Practice formulating structured research questions from complex problems and
+  explore them using statistical and machine learning techniques.

+- Deepen hands-on experience with Python tools like `pandas`, `NumPy`,
+  `scikit-learn`, and `Matplotlib` by working through full data workflows.

+- Learn to build complete, reproducible data science solutions from
+  wrangling to modeling, with an emphasis on clarity and scalability.